How to make cooking every night of the week as stress-free and enjoyable as possible.

 Veg basket: onions, garlic, potatoes.

 - Fresh herbs can just be put in the freezer in their bags, then taken out and quickly crumbled or chopped when still frozen, to use as normal.
 They lose a bit of potency, but still work (and saves throwing away half-used bags of parsley).
 The only time this doesn’t work is for garnish (e.g. parsley or basil) as they lose their fresh leaf shape.
+Use within a month or they lose their taste.

 - Tear up and freeze the ends of loaves of bread in a bag, then when you’ve collected enough you can whizz them up in the food processor (from frozen, no need to defrost) to make breadcrumbs.
+I find the easiest way to do this is to push them through the grater attachment, but you can whizz them with the blades too.

 - You can portion up cake, whipped-cream filling and all, and wrap in tinfoil and freeze.
 It defrosts very well.